-- 1. Connect the supplied power cord to the rear-panel power connector.
-If you are using a battery, connect the battery as explained in the installation instructions that come with the battery. - 2.
+- 1. Connect the supplied power cord to the rear-panel power connector. - 2.
 Press the power button on the instrument front-panel and the instrument will turn on.

 NOTE.
 The Standby button on the front-panel does not disconnect mains power.
 Only the power cord at the rear of the product can disconnect mains power.
 Make sure that the power cord is accessible when the product is operating.